-Subject to the availability of robust and credible data for the conduct of meaningful analysis for the retail competition reviews, the Commission may undertake an examination of the efficient economic costs compared to prices over time, where such information is observable in a market.
-This involves obtaining a "snapshot" of efficient input costs, including a reasonable profit margin, at particular historical points in time and comparing this to the historical price.
-In addition, the analysis will seek to be reflective of market conditions and marketing strategies with a view to a business seeking a commercial margin across its entire customer base.
+In order to ensure some meaningful analysis for the reviews, the Commission proposes undertaking an examination of the efficient economic costs compared to prices over time.
+This will involve obtaining a "snapshot" of efficient input costs, including a reasonable profit margin, at particular historical points in time and comparing this to the historical price.
+In addition, the analysis will seek to be reflective of market conditions and marketing strategies with a view to a business seeking a commercial margin across their entire customer base.
 From this, the Commission will be able to analyse the gap between prices charged and the efficient long term economic cost of supply.
 The Commission expects that in a competitive market the difference between these two parameters should converge over time.

 The Commission recognises that obtaining accurate and reliable data about input costs is problematic.
 As previously indicated, even when the efficient costs of these components can be accurately determined, there may be economically efficient variances in profit margins across customer classes.
 Therefore, it is possible there may be multiple "right" answers to the appropriate size of the profit margin.
-Despite these limitations from the perspective of the data aspects and the interpretation of the results, the analysis of price and profit margins will provide a useful check on the conclusions reached from other information in the review.
+As such, the degree with which the profit margin analysis can be relied upon to provide evidence of effective competition may be diminished.
+On that basis, the Commission considers the profit margin analysis is likely to largely provide supporting analysis on the question of the effectiveness of competition in the market rather than being a deterministic factor.